karayabin/universe-snapshot/universe/Ling/Light_404Logger/doc/api/Ling/Light_404Logger/Service/Light404LoggerService/onExceptionCaught.md

-Light404LoggerService::onExceptionCaught — The callable used to react to the [Light.on_unhandled_exception_caught event](https://github.com/lingtalfi/Light/blob/master/personal/mydoc/pages/events.md).
+Light404LoggerService::onExceptionCaught — The callable used to react to the [Ling.Light.on_unhandled_exception_caught event](https://github.com/lingtalfi/Light/blob/master/personal/mydoc/pages/events.md).